irvaniali79/heap-Sorts-Comparison/README.md

 # in fact
 ![image_2021-04-09_22-23-31](https://user-images.githubusercontent.com/66170668/114232692-86742b80-9991-11eb-9033-337bfa9ccb58.png)
-  for see the site click on below link: https://okabe-rintaru.github.io/heap-Sorts-Comparison/
+  for see the site click on the link: https://okabe-rintaru.github.io/heap-Sorts-Comparison/